Professional Speakers Day

 Being up on stage is great!
 It’s not necessarily being the center of attention that I love, but sharing what I have learned and what I have studied with those in the audience.
 Helping them to see things in different ways – pushing them to think differently about their life situations.
 Watching for understanding and seeing the ‘light bulb’ moments.

 I am a professional speaker.
-Being on the platform in front of an audience allows me to share my stress and wellness expertise.
+Being on the platform in front of an audience allows me to share my stress and mental health expertise.
 I am privileged to enjoy what I do to make a living.
 My message has helped many navigate through life’s difficulties.

 Growing up, I hated giving presentations.
 My voice would quiver.
 I would speak a mile a minute.
 My nervousness was obvious.
 That all changed when I found my passion – my topic – my expertise.
 I still get a bit nervous, but I enjoy the experience and I am able to share that enthusiasm and passion with my audience in spite of my nervousness.

-Passion for me is through speaking – my tips for this week are around finding your own passion.
+Passion for me is speaking and sharing.
+My tips for this week are to find your passion and watch the stress melt away.
 Click to tweet

-Beverly’s Hot Tips For Building Your Resilience and Finding Your Passion:
+Beverly’s Hot Tips For Celebrating Professional Speakers Day and Finding Your Own Passion:

 - Don’t let your fears take you away from sharing your passion – use your fears to help you grow and learn so that you can be true to who you were meant to be.